deepmodeling/deepmd-kit/doc/model/train-se-e3.md

 # Descriptor `"se_e3"`

 The notation of `se_e3` is short for the Deep Potential Smooth Edition (DeepPot-SE) constructed from all information (both angular and radial) of atomic configurations.
-The embedding takes angles between two neighboring atoms as input (denoted by `e3`).
+The embedding takes bond angles between a central atom and its two neighboring atoms as input (denoted by `e3`).

 ## Theory